prologictech/Payment-Integration-using-Razorpay-Example-in-CodeIgniter-3-jQuery-MySQL/README.md

 # Payment Integration Using Razorpay Example in Codeigniter 3, jQuery and MySQL
-Sample for how to use Payment Integartion using Razorpay in CodeIgniter 3
+Sample for how to use Payment Integration using Razorpay in CodeIgniter 3

 ## Dependencies
 Setup CodeIgniter 3 Framework .
 Download the latest release from [downlaod codeigniter 3](https://codeigniter.com/userguide3/installation/downloads.html)